sachin5y5/Email-spam-classifier/README.md

 # Email_spam_classifier
-This project mainly classify that any Email is Spam or Simple The whole project is created on VSCode(visual studio code) In this i've used Jupyter notebook ans CSV files
+This project mainly classify that any Email is Spam or Simple The whole project is created on VSCode(visual studio code) In this i've used Jupyter notebook and CSV files
 The whole project is in Python programming language

 DOWNLOADING OF CSV FILES